 - A new dive into the latest Nintendo Switch firmware has revealed code that further hints at a 4K Switch, possibly the Switch 2.

 New Nintendo Switch 2 release date

-Citing a Taipei-based report out of the Economic Daily News, The Edge Markets reports that a new version of Nintendo's popular hybrid console could arrive by early 2021.
+Citing a Taipei-based report out of the Economic Daily News, The Edge Markets reported that a new version of Nintendo's popular hybrid console could arrive by early 2021 — which didn't happen.
 That was quickly followed up by a Bloomberg report that suggests that the new Switch could arrive next year complete with 4K support and an expansive new games lineup.

-A subsequent Bloomberg report claims that developers are being asked to make their Nintendo Switch games playable in 4K, adding further weight to the possibility of an upcoming hardware upgrade.
+A subsequent Bloomberg report claimed that developers are being asked to make their Nintendo Switch games playable in 4K, adding further weight to the possibility of an upcoming hardware upgrade.
 No such 4K support was announced.

 Here's a look at when every version of the Switch has launched so far.
 Looking at these days, it's possible we could see an updated Switch by 2021 to coincide with the system's four-year anniversary.